-- Establish and publicize a local or toll-free telephone number where persons can call yearround for general WHEAP information.
-The publicized telephone number shall have voicemail or an answering machine where persons may leave a message when the phone is not answered.
+- 1. Establish and publicize a local or toll-free telephone number where customers can call year-round for general WHEAP information.
+The publicized telephone number shall not allow customers to be on hold for more than two minutes before speaking with a staff person.
+Customers shall be provided with the option to immediately leave a voice message if they do not want to remain on hold.
 Messages must be answered in the order of receipt and no later than 48 hours from the date of the message. - Establish procedures to identify no-heat emergency telephone calls and to respond to the calls within the required timeframes (see Chapter 4 and the HE+ Program Services Manual). - 3.
 Notify the Division and Weatherization agency of agency closures that affect normal business operations.
 This would include closures for training, inclement weather, etc. - 4.
 Agencies do not need to notify the Division of holiday closures unless the closure may result in more than 2 consecutive workdays.
 For scheduled closures, notification should be provided at least 48 hours prior to the day of closure. - 5.
 Notify the Division if any agency operations are unavailable.
 This includes, but is not limited to, phones, email, and scheduling system(s).